 Google Chrome stands out as a leading web browser, renowned for its speed, security, and extensive feature set.
 Technical highlights of Chrome include its V8 JavaScript engine for rapid script processing, sandboxing technology for enhanced security, and seamless synchronization across devices using a Google account.
 Additionally, Chrome supports a vast ecosystem of extensions, offering users the ability to customize and enhance their browsing experience.

-For users on Rocky Linux 9 or 8, installing Google Chrome can be achieved through multiple methods.
+For users on Rocky Linux 10, 9, or 8, installing Google Chrome can be achieved through multiple methods.
 You can utilize the command-line terminal to download and install Google’s official RPM packages, available in Stable, Beta, or Unstable (Dev) builds.
 Alternatively, Flatpak with Flathub offers installations of the Stable or Unstable builds.
-This guide will detail both approaches, ensuring you have access to the version of Chrome that aligns with your preferences.
+This guide details both approaches and covers Rocky 10-specific issues including GPG key import restrictions and missing GNOME application icons.

-Method 1: Install Google Chrome via Google’s RPM
+Method 1: Install Google Chrome via Official RPM

 Update Rocky Linux System Before Google Chrome Installation